 Lansinoh Moms' Club

-Baby “Nipple confusion” is one of those terms that health professionals and experienced moms throw around in intimidating fashion.
+Baby “nipple confusion” is one of those terms that can seem intimidating to new parents.

 But what is nipple confusion exactly, why is it bad, and how can it be avoided?